 Agile is supposed to be strict.
 I am not saying miss a daily standup because you don’t feel like doing it, I am saying there are situations where letting some team members not attend would be acceptable.

 It should be noted that Agile itself does not define a set of rules or structure, the Agile frameworks or methodologies do.
+Agile is more philosophical in my opinion.
+The frameworks, like Scrum, are one way to help bring that philosophy into action.

 Sometimes, Things Need Flexibility